|Guide||♦||23 Triplogs||Active Topic|

 In wet seasons, water may be available below the junction with the Pat Scott Canyon Trail in Ramsey Canyon.

-Camping: Excellent backcountry camping opportunities exist at several points along the Crest Trail and at the Hamburg Townsite.
+Excellent backcountry camping opportunities exist at several points along the Crest Trail and the Hamburg Townsite.
 However, illegal human and drug traffic has been common in this area, and most management agencies recommend camping in groups and exercising caution.